 The City of Freeport is always looking for ways to improve the quality of stormwater in the city.
-Last year the Department of Public Works implemented a stormwater maintenance plan to enhance and improve the stormwater system through preventative maintenance.
+The Department of Public Works implemented a stormwater maintenance plan to enhance and improve the stormwater system through preventative maintenance.
 The City of Freeport's stormwater system is a combined open ditch and closed ditch consisting of underground piping, curbs/gutters and inlets.
 The City of Freeport operates and maintains two (2) stormwater pump stations, one is located on Ave A and another on 2nd street, both pump stations are equipped with an emergency generator for power failures.
-This fiscal budget, the City of Freeport city council authorized the purchase of a new jet machine and vacuum trailer that the department will receive in April 2022.
+This fiscal budget, the City of Freeport purchased a new jet machine and vacuum trailer in April 2022.
 These new purchases will enable the DPW to efficiently perform preventative maintenance on the stormwater system.
 The Department of Public Works continues to reserve emergency bypass pumps that you will see at different locations throughout the city for hurricane season to ensure proper movement of water if necessary, during these events.